|| Links | Feedback | Array functions | SUMPRODUCT() | Filtering data ||

 |12||The number of Dr Smiths patients aged over 40:||2.00|

 In this example the table is contained in the range A3:C9.
-Note that column headings must be placed directly above the data and these headings included within the range of the table.
+Column headings must be placed directly above the data and these headings included within the range of the table in the formula.

 These functions all require three arguments (each separated by commas).